Huppert's Conjecture for finite simple exceptional groups of Lie type: Introduction

-To verify Steps~$1$ and $2$, we will follow the argument developed by Huppert.
-For Step~3, we first see that either $\Centralizer_L(M)=M$ or $\Centralizer_L(M)=L$.
-For the first possibility, we use a result due to Guralnick and Tiep \cite{Guralnick} on the non-coprime $k(GV)$ problem.
+To verify Steps~$1$ and $2$, we follow the argument developed by Huppert.
+For Step~3, we can reduce to the case when $L$ is a quotient of $G'$ and $N$ is a minimal normal elementary abelian subgroup of $L$ such that $L/N\cong H$ and either $\Centralizer_L(N)=N$ or $\Centralizer_L(N)=L$ (see the proof of Proposition \ref{prop:step3}).
+For the first possibility, we use a result due to Guralnick and Tiep \cite{Guralnick} on the non-coprime $k(GV)$-problem to obtain a contradiction.
 If the latter holds, then $L$ is a quasi-simple group.
 This and Step 4 can now be dealt with using the data from \cite{Lubweb}.

 The paper is organized as follows.
-We collect some results needed to verify Steps 1 and 3 in Section \ref{sec2}.
-In Section \ref{sec3}, we present all the information about the character degrees of the finite simple exceptional groups of Lie type that we will need for the proof of the main theorem.
-We will verify Steps 1--4 in Sections 4--7, respectively.
+We collect some results needed to verify Steps $1,2$ and $3$ in Section \ref{sec2}.
+In Section \ref{sec3}, we present all the information about the character degrees of the finite simple exceptional groups of Lie type that we need for the proof of the main theorem.
+We verify Steps 1--4 in Sections \ref{sec4}--\ref{sec7}, respectively.